tedneward/Azgaarnoth/Classes/Rogue/Spellthief.md

 ```
 def level9(npc):
     npc.defer(lambda npc: npc.actions.append(f"***Spell Drain.*** You can steal a number of spell slots from a spellcaster equal to the maximum level spell you can cast and use those spell levels to cast a spell of your own.
-When you attempt to do this, the spellcaster must make a Wisdom saving throw (DC {8 + npc.proficiencybonus() + npc.abilitybonus()}).
+When you attempt to do this, the spellcaster must make a Wisdom saving throw (DC {8 + npc.proficiencybonus() + npc.abilitybonus(npc.spellcasting['Rogue'].ability)}).
 On a success, they block your attempt to steal their magical energy.
 On a failure, you steal their energy and can cast a spell with their spell slots.
 You must be within 30 feet of the spellcaster{', and these stolen spell slots count against the total number you can steal per long rest' if npc.levels('Rogue') < 17 else ', and these stolen spell slots do not count against your total number you can steal per long rest'}. {'If you are hidden from a spellcaster, you can use your Spell Drain ability without the target getting the chance to make a saving throw.' if npc.levels('Rogue') > 13 else ''}"))
 ```

 ## Hidden Spell Drain